kezgitareja/Variant-calling-using-GATK4/episodes/section-2-prepare-analysis-ready-reads.Rmd

 We now have a pre-processed BAM file (`NA12878.sort.dup.bqsr.bam`) ready for variant calling.

 But before we proceed, let’s take a detour and run some summary statistics of the alignment data and QC.

+::::::::::::::::::::::::::::::::::::: challenge

+#### BAM statistics and QC

 The commands below use FastQC and Picard to generate QC metrics, followed by multiQC to aggregate the data, producing an HTML report.

-::::::::::::::::::::::::::::::::::::: challenge

-#### Challenge 2.6

 ```bash
 # FastQC